Study & Work Abroad Fair – Wednesday, September 18

 - RIT Croatia, RIT Dubai, RIT Kosovo

-- College specific tables for SCB, KGCOE, CLA, CET, CAD, COS, GCCIS, NTID, CHST showcasing RIT faculty-led and exchange programs
+- College specific tables for SCB, KGCOE, CLA, CET, CAD, COS, GCCIS, NTID, CHST, GIS showcasing RIT faculty-led and exchange programs

 Work abroad organizations attending:

-- Cultural Vistas - intern and work abroad
+- A Door to Italy - intern and work abroad

 - Global Experiences - international internships